 Like the song, which is also known as Scummy Man, it tells the dismal story of a prostitute (Nina) and what appears to be her unscrupulous pimp.

-Told from the perspective of a concerned narrator, we're given a snapshot of the young woman's life as he wonders set of circumstances led to her unfortunate position".
+Told from the perspective of a concerned narrator, we're given a snapshot of the young woman's life as he wonders what set of circumstances led to her unfortunate position".

-"So who's that girl there?I wonder what went wrong/ So that she had to roam the streets/ She don't do major credit cards/I doubt she does receipts"
+"So who's that girl there?/ I wonder what went wrong/ So that she had to roam the streets/ She don't do major credit cards/I doubt she does receipts"

 Alex Turner doesn't stop there though, conjuring up images of the life of the opportunistic "scumbag" beside her who forces her out onto the streets, leaving her at risk to sexually transmitted diseases and probable acts of violence.

 Despite the shocking lyrics, Turner didn't have to dig as deep into his imagination for them as you might think.

 Like much of Arctic Monkeys debut album, the frontman evoked the sights and sounds of his surroundings, and it is said the band would witness similar sights near their rehearsal rooms in Neepsend.